• Skip to primary navigation

 Result of Inverted Threshold to Zero

-Figure 9 shows the result of applying Inverted Threshold to Zero to the input image.
-The numbers below the threshold retain their grayscale value, and the numbers above the threshold are 0 except for the boundary.
-The artifacts on the boundary are because of the fact that the pixel values at the boundary transition from 0 to the value of the number over a few pixels.
-So some of the boundary pixels are below the threshold.
+Check out the artifacts on the boundary of some of the numbers!
+When the pixel values at the boundary transition from 0 to the value of the number, over very few pixels, some of the boundary pixels fall below the threshold.
+So, you get these artifacts.

 Figure 9: Inverted Threshold to Zero ( thresh = 127 )